El Rostro Maya (Indian Nose) Hike in Lake Atitlán

 Having done the hike with Matt, I can say that you will get the best price and value with his Indian Nose tour (275-450 GTQ per person, depending on group size).

-He also offers sunrise tours (which also include the geology spiel, so you don’t miss out on anything) and private transfers to the airport.
+He also offers sunrise tours (including the geology spiel, so you don’t miss out on anything) and private transfers to the airport.

 Best Indian Nose Hiking Tours & How to Book